-23 Ensure every member of staff is aware of the Emergency Procedures 24 Book out a school mobile phone using the Room Booking System & make reception aware 25 Start final communication strategies - a letter to include trip phone contact number so parents can get hold of Trip Leader if necessary and include information regarding lunches, appropriate clothing, safety procedures, behaviour and meeting place etc. Schedule pupil/parent/staff briefings if needed Communication Lead (Sailesh) to proof all letters before sending out 26 Consider stickers for each pupil in case of incident 27 Notify Kitchen of pupils missing from school dinners Day / be efore the trip 28 Obtain the first aid kit from student services and check all medication checked and in date 29 Print a copy of the completed trip form as a register to leave with reception 30 E-mail all staff to notify of absences during lessons (add trip details to the bulletin if necessary) Day , of f the trip 31 , 51 Use printed local trip form report as a register and complete this before leaving the school site 31 Completed register should be returned to reception at time of leaving for the trip which will then be passed onto the Attendance Officer 32 Brief pupils on groups, buddies, expected behaviour, meeting points and emergency procedures 33 Ongoing Risk assessments and weather monitoring - 33 Origonia kisk assessments and weather monitoring L Aft er t the trip 34 Report any accident/incident or near miss to the EVC and record on Incident Log (Curriculum Admin\Trips and Visits\Incident Log) 35 Complete an Evaluation by responding to Cover Manager's Evaluation email to ensure correct pupils recorded who went on trip and any issues to follow up from 36 Send Tanya a blurb of the trip along with any photos so she can add to the school website/newsletter •••• onal Trip Requirements en/ ture activities 37 Check the qualifications of staff and instructors 38 Use approved centres (AALA / LOTC) and consider additional insurance if required We ek end visits 39 Agree an SLT contact on the trip to contact in case of emergency
+24 Start final communication strategies - a letter to include trip phone contact number so parents can get hold of Trip Leader if necessary and include information regarding lunches, appropriate clothing, safety procedures, behaviour and meeting place etc. Schedule pupil/parent/staff briefings if needed Vice Principal or SLT Communications Lead to proof all letters before sending out 25 Consider stickers for each pupil in case of incident 26 Notify Kitchen of pupils missing from school dinners

+Day before the trip

+27 Speak to Admin to get ParentMail report printed to use as a register on the day][ 28 Obtain the first aid kit from student services and check all medication checked and in date l 29 Print a copy of the completed trip form and leave this with reception (either day before or morning of 1 [ the trip) 30 E-mail all staff to notify of absences during lessons (add trip details to the bulletin if necessary)][

+31 Use printed ParentMail report as a register and complete this before leaving the school site Completed register should be returned to reception to be passed onto Attendance Officer 32 Brief pupils on groups, buddies, expected behaviour, meeting points and emergency procedures 33 Ongoing Risk assessments and weather monitoring

+34 Report any accident/incident or near miss to the EVC and record on Incident Log (Curriculum Admin\Trips and Visits\Incident Log) 35 Complete an Evaluation by responding to Educational Visits Administrator's Evaluation email to ensure correct pupils recorded who went on trip and any issues to follow up from

+Additional Trip Requirements

+Adventure activities

+36 Check the qualifications of staff and instructors 37 Use approved centres (AALA / LOTC) and consider additional insurance if required

+Weekend visits

+38 Agree an SLT contact on the trip to contact in case of emergency visit leader.

-- Cover Manager/EVC can help with these tasks, but responsibility remains with the visit leader. - ~ Risk assessments must be completed by the visit leader.
+EVC/Educational Visits Administrator can help with these tasks, but responsibility remains with the